SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

     ```

     ### Daily User Activity
-    We observe a fluctation between 675 and 850 users with a huge drop off at the end.
+    We notice a fluctuation between 675 and 850 users, with a substantial drop-off toward the end.
     ```python
     # Daily User Activity